Maple Leaf Gardens is located at 50 Carlton St (at Church St on the northwest corner), in the Church and Wellesley

 Architecture of Maple Leaf Gardens

-Known as one of the “cathedrals of hockey”, this landmark was built in 1931 by Toronto Maple Leaf’s owner, Conn Smythe.
+Known as one of the “cathedrals of hockey,” this landmark was built in 1931 by Toronto Maple Leaf’s owner, Conn Smythe.
 He hired the Montreal-based architectural firm of Ross & Macdonald as well as associate architects Mackenzie Waters and Jack Ryrie to design the building.
-Constructed during the Great Depression, the rectangular-shaped structure took a record-breaking 5 months and 12 days to build, at a cost of $1.5 million (1931 value).
+Constructed during the Great Depression, the rectangular-shaped structure took a record-breaking five months and 12 days to build at a cost of $1.5 million (1931 value).

 The 6-storey arena had seating for over 12,400 spectators.
 A combination of Art Moderne and Art Deco styles, The Gardens are clad in yellow brick with stone trim and banding.
-The landmark features stepped corners, a metal sash and are crowned with a great dome and lantern.
-The massive arched ceiling rises 15-stories in the centre.
-A steel truss system supports the domed roof on four comer piers giving spectators unobstructed views, all without interior column supports.
+The landmark features stepped corners and a metal sash and is crowned with a great dome and lantern.
+The massive arched ceiling rises 15 stories in the centre.
+A steel truss system supports the domed roof on four comer piers, giving spectators unobstructed views without interior column supports.

 Other architectural elements of the historic structure include vertical strip windows with stone spandrels, simple geometric shapes carved into stone, three flagpoles at the roofline and the iconic “MAPLE LEAF GARDENS” marquee.

 The Toronto Maple Leafs

 The Gardens was home to the Toronto Maple Leafs from 1931 to 1999.
 They won 11 of their 13 Stanley Cups there.
 The first and last games played there were against the Chicago Blackhawks.
 It was also where “Hockey Night in Canada” with Foster Hewitt began.
 The feisty Harold Ballard was once the owner of the Leafs and Maple Leaf Gardens.

 The Leafs and the Stanley Cup